 What should I avoid while receiving rituximab?

-Do not receive a "live" vaccine while using rituximab, and avoid coming into contact with anyone who has recently received a live vaccine.
-There is a chance that the virus could be passed on to you.
+Do not receive a "live" vaccine while using rituximab.
 Live vaccines include measles, mumps, rubella (MMR), rotavirus, typhoid, yellow fever, varicella (chickenpox), zoster (shingles), and nasal flu (influenza) vaccine.

 Rituximab side effects

 Some side effects may occur during the injection (or within 24 hours afterward).
 Tell your caregiver right away if you feel itchy, dizzy, weak, light-headed, short of breath, or if you have chest pain, wheezing, sudden cough, or pounding heartbeats or fluttering in your chest.

 Rituximab may cause a serious brain infection that can lead to disability or death.
 Call your doctor right away if you have any of the following symptoms (which may start gradually and get worse quickly):

 confusion, memory problems, or other changes in your mental state;